esridc/OpenData-Backbone/README.md

 Not a roadmap in the sense that these are features that will *definitely* be implemented; more of a list of potential improvements

 * table
+  * marionette composite view
+  * styled with bootstrap
+  * click table header to sort
+  * pagination only if the service `supportsAdvancedPagination`, otherwise we show the first `n` rows
+* API v2
 * leaflet mapmanager with config flag (if we go this route, the mapmanager should load it's own dependencies)
 * more tests